DaveRead1976/sitecore-assurance/README.md

 Future developments of this tool will enhance the reporting capabilities for integration with an automated site testing process (for example)

+## Installation

+After building from source, the `Revida.Sitecore.Services.Client.Extensions.dll` should be deployed to the web site `bin` folder for the target Sitecore website.

+The `Revida.Sitecore.Assurance.Services.Client.Extensions.config` configuration file should also be deployed to the web site `App_Config\Include` folder.

+This DLL modifies the output of the Sitecore Services Client web service to include additional information required by the Sitecore Assurance tool.

 ## Usage

 The Sitecore Assurance command line tool accepts the following command line arguments: